 Exploring the places in the world where the action is happening.

 It includes a curious portfolio of words and ideas, from meandering travel philosophy to practical tourist advice, punctuated with occasional investigative journalism on global issues and posts curating practical guides to the crises and conflicts that matter today.
-Its focus over the past couple of years has been on the revolutions of the Middle East and North Africa (obviously), but its stopping ground is the entire planet from ideas events in Manchester to religious freedoms in Tibet.

 To date, these articles have been picked up and published in some really great places, including Urban Times, Mid East Posts, Lonely Planet and the Orchard Times, while the likes of 972mag, Green Olive tours and Code Pink have all linked to Border Skipping articles, bringing this blog to a whole host of new people.